phageParser/phageParser/README.md

 phageParser
 ===========

-##Taming Pathogens

-Pathogens have played a crucial role in human history.
-The most iconic is the Black Death, which was (is thought to have been) caused by bacteria named Yersinia pestis in the 14th century.
-A more recent example is AIDS caused by human immunodeficiency virus (HIV).
-Hence, understanding fundamentals of the host-pathogen interactions has been a central problem in epidemiology, which in the genomic age requires tools from quantitative fields to make sense of the large amount of sequencing data that is being generated.

-A virus-bacteria interaction provides the simplest host-pathogen pair and is crucial for functioning of human gut to marine ecosystems.
+phageParser is a project to extract and organize CRISPR information from open genetic data.

+## What is this tool?

+Many bacterial and archaeal genomes have been sequenced, and a large fraction of them have CRISPR systems, ranging from deadly human pathogens to archaea living in the harshest environments on earth.
+Some CRISPR systems have been studied very well, and more is being discovered about CRISPR every day. phageParser is a tool to collect this growing pool of information and generate versatile and useful annotations.
+These are some of the annotations we include:
+* Spacer matches to known phages and prophages
+* Phage genome content near spacer matches
+* Spacer self-matches to host genome
+* *cas* gene content and inferred CRISPR type

+These annotations will be collected in a database that can be queried through a GUI.
+Neither of these exist yet, and we are actively looking for contributors.

+This tool is currently in development, and it will always be possible to modify and enhance what is included as CRISPR research moves forward.
+We welcome suggestions for features or annotations you'd like to see!

+## Who is this for?

+This tool is for anyone interested in exploring what we know about CRISPR systems in nature.
+This includes researchers, educators, and the general public.

+## Where can I get involved?

+## About the CRISPR system

 Interestingly, a mechanism for “adaptive” immune system in bacteria against the viruses infecting them (usually referred to as phages) was discovered just a few years ago, called CRISPR-Cas.
 Curiously, much like the anti-virus software and intrusion detection systems that rely on detecting patterns found in malicious code, bacteria keeps a dynamic library of small pieces of phage genomes (spacers) to detect and neutralize phage attacks.

-The basic problem of understanding how this immune system works is to understand the pattern of spacers on phage genomes: how many per phage genome, where on a phage genome, if the spacers containing regions are more or less dynamic compared to the rest of the phage genome, etc. Since we have a large number of sequenced phages and a library of spacers from a variety of bacteria - ranging from deadly human pathogens such as tuberculosis to bacteria that live in our guts - we can attempt to aggregate this information to develop a more “complete” understanding of phage-bacteria interactions.

-##Data Challenge

-Happily, much of the existing data needed to understand bacteria / phage interaction has been released openly to the public and is available over the web; the current challenge is to help extract the relevant parts from those resources, and automate the production of targeted datasets for these studies.
-More details are in the issue tracker!

 ##Relevant Literature